Pornography in Pakistan

 Pornography in Pakistan is subject to several legal provisions.
 The Government of Pakistan has placed ban on internet websites containing such material since November 2011.
 Major pornography website are already barred in Pakistan.
 In 2016, it was reported that government of Pakistan ordered Internet Service Providers (ISPs) in Pakistan to block more than 400,000 websites which contained pornographic content.
-Later in 2019, around 800,000 additional website containing pornographic content were banned by the Pakistan Telecom Authority on the order of government of Pakistan.
+Later in 2019, around 800,000 additional website containing pornographic content were banned by the Pakistan Telecommunication Authority on the order of Government of Pakistan.

 History

 Until September 2011, Internet pornography was accessible and pornography was widely accessed with no policy towards censorship.
 Men often visited Internet cafes to pay for and watch pornography.
 However, in November 2011, the Pakistan Telecommunications Authority's (PTA) decided to start blocking pornographic websites.

 In September 2011, a hacker claiming to be from Pakistan defaced the official website of the Supreme Court of Pakistan as a means to raise attention and call on the Chief Justice to permanently ban and block access to pornographic content on the Internet in the country.
 In October 2011, the website of the Pakistan Telecommunication Authority (PTA) was also defaced by the same hacker, with similar demands where the hacker demanded a blanket ban on all websites containing explicit material.

 In November 2011, the PTA announced that it was in the process of banning the 1,000 most-frequented pornographic websites in Pakistan.
 The measure was taken to curb pornography.
 A report in 2012 said that, with many porn websites banned in the country, a few people were turning to purchasing pornographic DVDs in places such as Karachi's Rainbow Centre, which has long been the largest hub of video piracy and CD distribution in Pakistan.